BuilderOSS/nouns-builder-staging/apps/subgraph/README.md

 ## Local Development with Docker Compose
 - Generate types with `pnpm codegen`
-- Build the subgraph with `pnpm build`
+- Build the subgraph with `pnpm build:subgraph`
 - Run the local graph node with `pnpm local-node`
 - For Mac users on Apple Silicon, use a local image of `graphprotocol/graph-node` (see [instructions here](https://github.com/graphprotocol/graph-node/tree/master/docker)).
 - Create the local subgraph with `pnpm create-local`